dsustelo/FolderSync/README.md

 ## Overview

-The Folder Synchronizer is a simple command-line tool designed to synchronize directories between a source and a replica.
-It ensures that files and subdirectories are kept up-to-date across both locations.
+The Folder Synchronizer is a simple command-line tool designed to synchronize directories from a source to a replica.
+It ensures that files and subdirectories are kept up-to-date in replica location.

 ## Usage